A Quantitative Method for Evaluating Security Boundaries in Quantum Key Distribution Combined with Block Ciphers: Security benefit quantitative evaluation method

 \subsection{Symbols}

-Table \ref{List of Symbols} lists the symbols in this paper. $\mathcal{E}=(E,D)$ is the given block cipher algorithm, which includes the encryption algorithm $E$ and the decryption algorithm $D$, and $D(k,E(k,m))=m$. $\lambda$ is the security parameter, representing the system's security level; theoretically, a larger security parameter results in higher system security, but efficiency usually decreases. $t$ is the maximum computational time an adversary spends to break the cryptographic system. $q$ is the maximum number of times the adversary can interact with the encryption system. $\mathcal{B}^\ast$ is the known, most efficient attack algorithm against the block cipher algorithm $\mathcal{E}$. $\mathrm{CPAadv}[\mathcal{A,E}]$ is a probability value ranging from $[0, 1]$, used to precisely measure the adversary's capability to break the encryption scheme $\mathcal{E}$ under the CPA model. $\epsilon(\lambda,t)$ describes the maximum attack advantage that can be obtained by all adversaries running within time $t$; this advantage is a function of the security parameter $\lambda$ and the attack time $t$. $\rho(\lambda,t)$ specifically refers to the security of the PRF, representing the maximum advantage any adversary running within time $t$ has in distinguishing a PRF from a completely random function. $Q^\ast$ refers to the maximum number of files or messages encrypted by the same key before a new encryption key is rotated, and it can also be used to represent the key rotation interval.
+Table \ref{List of Symbols} lists the symbols in this paper. $\mathcal{E}=(E,D)$ is the given block cipher algorithm, which includes the encryption algorithm $E$ and the decryption algorithm $D$, and $D(k,E(k,m))=m$. $\lambda$ is the security parameter, representing the system's security level; theoretically, a larger security parameter results in higher system security, but efficiency usually decreases. $t$ is the maximum computational time that an adversary spends to break the cryptographic system. $q$ is the maximum number of time that the adversary can interact with the encryption system. $\mathcal{B}^\ast$ is the most efficient known attack algorithm against the block cipher algorithm $\mathcal{E}$. $\mathrm{CPAadv}[\mathcal{A,E}]$ is a probability value ranging from $[0, 1]$, used to precisely measure the adversary's capability to break the encryption scheme $\mathcal{E}$ under the CPA model. $\epsilon(\lambda,t)$ describes the maximum attack advantage that can be obtained by all adversaries running within time $t$; this advantage is a function of the security parameter $\lambda$ and the attack time $t$. $\rho(\lambda,t)$ specifically refers to the security of the PRF, representing the maximum advantage in distinguishing a PRF from a completely random function for any adversary within time t. $Q^\ast$ refers to the maximum number of files or messages encrypted by the same key before a new encryption key is renewed, and it can also be used to represent the QKD-key renewal period. $C_{\mathrm{QKD\text{-}key}}$ refers to the cost of a QKD-key.

-\subsection{Security Level}
+\subsection{Security level}

 Given the block cipher algorithm $\mathcal{E}=(E,D)$ and its security definition under CPA, the distinguishing advantage function of the adversary (distinguisher algorithm) $\mathcal{A}$ is denoted as $\mathrm{CPAadv}[\mathcal{A,E}]$.
 Its guessing advantage is defined as\cite{bellare1997concrete}: